 Make use of timed suspensions to exclude temporarily players guilty of infringements of the laws.

-In the absence of a second official, the referee should make excluded players aware of the end of their period of suspension.
+The referee should make excluded players aware of the end of their period of suspension.

 Decisions of the Referee: